coronel08/react-navbar2/README.md

     * SidebarData.js
 * pages
     * Test, used to practice functions using [youtube vid on state.](https://www.youtube.com/watch?v=O6P86uwfdR0) Need to re write as classes as well.
-    * pages, need to be filled and styled
     * About, practiced styling buttons and conditional styling
     * Item page made a button that increases count, styled cards as well
     * Items page makes item repeat 3 times by using state
 * App.js / App.css used for routing
 * index.js renders App.js
 * Callbacks vs promises, used to practice using callback functions and promises.
+* classes_practice used to practice calls and functions

 ## Navbar-test
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).